soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ## Parsing with rich context

 Previously we wrote a parser that separates documents into different paragraphs.
-With new features under our belt we can now remember the exact context we are in (whether it is a text paragraph, a list, or a code block) and act accordingly!
+With new features under our belt, we can now remember the exact context we are in (whether it is a text paragraph, a list, or a code block) and act accordingly!

 Let's look again at the parsing code we wrote previously: